-- In the event of candidate numbers being too great to facilitate the completion of the examinations within the specified time period, the Royal Colleges of UK and Ireland, with prior agreement from the Intercollegiate Committee for Basic Surgical Examinations, reserve the right to make alternative arrangements and extend the time announced for the examinations within reasonable limits.
+- In the event of candidate numbers being too great to facilitate the completion of the exams within the specified time period, the Royal Colleges of UK and Ireland, with prior agreement from the Intercollegiate Committee for Basic Surgical Examinations, reserve the right to make alternative arrangements and extend the time announced for the exams within reasonable limits.

-- Applications for admission to any examination must reach the Examinations and Assessment Department no later than 5pm on the date shown under the heading applications and fees due table.
+- Applications for admission to any exam must reach the Examinations and Assessment Department no later than 5pm on the exam's closing date.

-- Instructions for attendance at examinations are not dispatched until about ten days before the start of the examination.
+- Instructions for attendance at exams are not dispatched until about 14-10 days before the start of the exam.

 - A candidate who withdraws entry prior to the applications deadline will receive a refund minus an administration charge.
 This is currently 20% of the fee and is subject to revision at any time.